Vector35/binaryninja-api/docs/getting-started.md

 3. Attempt to connect and download the PDB from the list of symbol servers specified in setting `symbol-server-list`.
 4. Prompt the user for the PDB.

+## Debugger Plugin (Beta)

+Binary Ninja now comes with the debugger plugin that can debug executables on Windows, Linux, and macOS.

+The debugger is currently in Beta, so it needs to be manually turned on.
+The relevant setting is in "Settings" -> "corePlugins" -> "Debugger Plugin (Beta)".

+For more detailed information on plugins, see the [debugger guide](guide/debugger.md).

 ## Settings

 ![settings >](img/settings.png "Settings")